 Dissertation projects for the MSc by Research in Astronomy & Astrophysics

-Below are some of the MSc(R) projects for this coming year (2013/2014).
-We will try to keep this list updated, particularly on the lead up to the beginning of the first semester (16th September 2013).
-However, we encourage prospective MSc(R) students to speak with as many of our academic staff, as early as possible, to find out what we do and to see if there are possible MSc(R) projects available - this list is unlikely to be comprehensive.
+Below are some of the MSc(R) projects for this coming year (2016/2017).
+We will try to keep this list updated, particularly on the lead up to the beginning of the first semester (19 September 2016, which is the induction week).
+However, we encourage prospective MSc(R) students to speak with as many of our academic staff, as early as possible, to find out what we do and to see if there are possible MSc(R) projects available - this list is unlikely to be comprehensive and research projects can quickly become out-of-date.
 Note that supervisors and projects should be decided within the first 1-2 weeks of the first semester and they should inform the MSc(R) course director (Dr. Clive Dickinson).

 Variability of compact components in nearby starburstsSupervisors: Dr Megan Argo & Dr Rob Beswick